• Link to Facebook

 Left-Turn and Intersection Crashes

 A driver turns left across traffic and misjudges speed or distance.
-These are common where traffic moves fast after a light turns green.
+These are common when traffic moves fast after a light turns green.

 Road Departure